-5.3 Revenues: In measuring earning's quality of an entity, diversification and stability are very important factors.
+- Revenues: In measuring earning's quality of an entity, diversification and stability are very important factors.
 An entity with a diverse product slate with more than one revenue streams is considered better than an entity with a concentrated earning profile.
-PACRA sees concentration at both product, customer and geographical levels.
+PACRA sees concentration at both product and customer levels.
 In addition, the analysis of target markets to which an entity serve s forms a part of the assessment.
 Stability is measured through historical trend analysis of the entity's revenues.
 However, revenue mix, such as Advances and Investment composition, and proportion of revenue earned from core business lines is considered critical.
 Financial institutes that relies on more risky business lines like trading, will typically result in a more volatile revenues.
-Stability in revenue is consider critical for sustainability of the entity.

-in revenue is consider critical for sustainability 5.3.1 Diversification: Diversification is a holistic perspective.
+Stability in revenue is consider critical for sustainability of the entity. - 5.3.1 Diversification: Diversification is a holistic perspective.
 It encompasses many aspects which govern the business model of the entity.
 Multiple array of product provider against mono-line product provider is perceived to have less business risk.
 Diversification is utmost desirable.
 The rationale for this is that diversification enhances the ability to meet challenges, both present and upcoming.
 The lack of diversification gives rise to concentration risk, reflecting vulnerability of the entity to few elements.
 Concentration is considered a major negative because it limits the entity's ability to ensure sustainability in its business let alone expand it.
 At the same time, it enhances the risk of disruption in the operations if the area of concentration goes wrong.
 This does not entail that a company specializing in a certain product/segment would be put at a disadvantage.
 The disadvantage would only arise, if the company's business gives rise to concentration risk.

-• •

 Segments

 Products

 Customers

 Geography

 5.4 Earnings: PACRA looks at the historical trend of a financial institute's performance, the stability and quality of its earnings and its capacity to generate profits.
 While taking indicators for a financial institute with those of its peers.
 Where possible, it also analyses earnings for each of the financial institute's business lines.
-In this context, it looks at the trends in
+In this context, it looks at the trends in:

 Earnings - Important Ratios

-Return on Aver age Equity (%)
+Return on Average Equity (%)

-Return on Aver age Assets (%)
+Return on Average Assets (%)

 Asset Yield (%) & Cost of Funds (%)

-Intermediate Eff iciency (Spreads) (%)
+Intermediate Efficiency (Spreads) (%)

-Cost-to-TotalN et Revenue (%)
+Cost-to-TotalNet Revenue (%)

-Cost-to-Total N et Revenue (Net of Capital Gains) (%)
+Cost-to-Total Net Revenue (Net of Capital Gains) (%)

-Other Operating g Income / Total Net Revenue (%)
+Other Operating Income / Total Net Revenue (%)

-Net Non-Earnin g Assets / Assets Net of Non-Interest Bearing Liabilities(%)
+Net Non-Earning Assets / Assets Net of Non-Interest Bearing Liabilities(%)

-5.4.1 Where necessary in its ratings analysis, PACRA makes adjustments to a financial institute's reported income statement figures, so that financial performance indicators are as comparable as possible from one financial institute to another.
+5.5 Where necessary in its ratings analysis, PACRA makes adjustments to a financial institute's reported income statement figures, so that financial performance indicators are as comparable as possible from one financial institute to another.